advanderveer/ep/v2/README.md

 - [x] SHOULD add and test form decoding
 - [x] SHOULD allow outputs to specify template method that returns the template type directly, not just the name
+- [ ] SHOULD make sure that the PrivateError hook also sets the "no-sniff" header like the std library
+- [ ] SHOULD make sure that the redirect hook behaves identical to the std lib redirect method

 - [ ] COULD  make the response.Render() method take variadic nr of interface{}
              arguments such that exec methods can return any nr of outputs.